Dyson-Schwinger equations in the theory of computation: Renormalization of the halting problem

 \section{Renormalization of the halting problem}

 In \cite{Man2}, Manin adapted the formalism of perturbative renormalization to the halting problem in the theory of computation.
 To summarize Manin's approach, the basic idea is that one considers non-computable functions as an analog of divergent Feynman integrals.
-Renormalization consists of a procedure of extraction of finite values from divergences and in this setting it corresponds to extracting a ``computable part" from a non-computable function.
+Renormalization consists of a procedure of extraction of finite values from divergences and in this setting Manin proposes that a suitable form of renormalization should lead to a procedure of extraction of a ``computable part" from a non-computable function.

+While this whole program is, at present, still in its early stages and some of the ideas involved are still speculative, we attempt here to give a sense of the general picture and formulate some of the main questions, as we see them.
+We will also discuss how Dyson--Schwinger equations may be accommodated in this general circle of ideas.
+While most of what is discussed in this section is more speculative than the previous parts of the paper, we regard this viewpoint as an important motivation for further developments.